bobalicious/amoss/README.md

 Amoss provides a simple interface for implementing Mock, Test Spy and Stub objects (Test Doubles) for use in Unit Testing.

-It's intended to be very straightforward to write use and produce code that's even more straightforward to read.
+It's intended to be very straightforward to use, and to result in code that's even more straightforward to read.

-In addition, it hopes to address one of the shortcomings that traditionally blights Mock Object frameworks - that tests can very quickly become too brittle to maintain.
-To do so, it allows a Test Double to operate as a Mock Object, a Test Spy and a simple Configurable Test Double all at the same time, and to allow for the specification of 'any parameter' to be passed in.
-And all based on its (hopefully) natural English configuration.

-If you don't know what Mock Objects are for, and how they work, try reading Martin Fowler's short article here - https://martinfowler.com/articles/mocksArentStubs.html, from which his example is used over and over again in these docs.

-If that goes well, you might consider the section on Test Doubles in Gerard Meszaros's "xUnit Test Patterns".
-All terminology in these documentations confirm to his patterns.

 ** NOTE: will probably replace the example code so it's not the same as Martin Fowler's **